somedatapacket/docs.humio.com/content/installation/preparation.md

 {{% notice tip %}}
-If you are just experimenting and playing around with Humio, you can probably skip this page. **For production deployments you want to set up authentication, the first thing you do.**
+If you are just experimenting and playing around with Humio, you can probably skip this page. **For production deployments you want to set up authentication.**
 {{% /notice %}}

 If not configured otherwise Humio runs in `NO_AUTH` mode, meaning that there